ytdmetu/cassandra-dashboard/README.md

 pip3 install -r requirements.txt
 ```

-In order to run dashboard in local env:
+In order to run dashboard in local env first run api and then run dashboard:
 ```
+# In API repo
+uvicorn app:api
+# In Dashboard repo
 python3 app.py
 ```